Last updated on June 15th, 2021

 3. Do not overcook

 Wontons usually take about 3-4 minutes to cook.
-That is why as I mentioned above not to wrap your wontons too big that the filling are not cooked through and the wonton wrappers, which are usually thin, turn mushy and torn apart from too much boiling.
+That is why as I mentioned above not to wrap your wontons too big that the filling is not cooked through and the wonton wrappers, which are usually thin, turn mushy and torn apart from too much boiling.

 4. Plunge in cold water quickly